RHEINLAND-PFALZ & SCOTLAND x LIFE SCIENCES FUND

 Eligibility and Conditions

-- The lead applicant must be a PhD student or Postdoctoral Researcher at a SULSA university or institute.
-Proposals must include at least 1 co-applicant from an institute or university within the RLP state of Germany.
-The co-applicant can either be a) a PhD student or postdoctoral researcher who will take part in a bilateral exchange or b) the supervisor hosting the lead applicant.
+• The Germany-based applicant must be a registered PhD student or contracted Postdoctoral Researcher at a university or research institute in Rheinland-Pfalz.
+This applicant can either be a) a PhD student or postdoctoral researcher who will take part in a bilateral exchange or b) the supervisor hosting the lead applicant.

-- The contracts/studentships of all applicants must be valid for the duration of the research project
+• The contracts/studentships of all applicants must be valid for the duration of project

-- You must have your application signed by your PI to demonstrate their support.
+• You must have your application signed by your Principal Investigator to demonstrate their support.

 Additional Information